A ‘combative encounter’ with Picasso and groveling art-speak.

 Two defining facets of genius are these:

-Firstly, that it rarely (if ever) comes via a committee’s approval and has cowards running for the safety of the nearest mob.
+Firstly, that it rarely (if ever) comes via a committee’s approval, and secondly, that compromise makes an uneasy bedfellow.

 As a consequence genius is rarely seduced by the cult of mediocrity and the game of numbers.
-Indeed, owing to its nature genius cannot join the club or submit to the straight jacket of mediocrity, because the soul of genius is forged in temperatures where mediocrity cannot survive (and which removes the impurities).
+Indeed, owing to its nature, genius cannot join the club or submit to the straight jacket of mediocrity, because the soul of genius is forged in temperatures where mediocrity cannot survive (necessary to scorch the impurities).

 So, for the Revolution of the Mediocritat to succeed in art, the ‘liberation from formal convention’ had to be affected before the abstract tyrannists could enforce a truer ‘liberation from talent and skill’.
 Once these obstacles (rules, conventions, prerequisite’s: call them what you will) were shifted, the void (is) was (and always will be) filled by those who were both attuned to the possibilities and had the guile to both shape and profit from them.